M4RCK5/WA-Plus-Batch/README.md

 These features could also be unlocked by achieving progress and gold medals in single player.

-### Additional Maps from Worms World Party
+### Additional Maps from other Worms titles
-Adds the following maps that were selectable in the semi-sequel:
+- Worms 2 Demo
+- Online Worms
+- Worms World Party
- - 10 Forts mode maps*
+	- 10 main maps
- - Back And Forth
- - Fruit Bastilles
- - Good Ship Armageddon
+	- Forts*
- - I Rule The Rooster
- - Jumble Sail
+	- Missions
- - Radical Rescue
+	- Time Attack
- - Rainforest Ruckus
+	- Training
- - Steeple Jack
+	- User Missions
- - Take Out The Trash
- - Windymill On High
+- Worms World Party Aqua

 To use these maps when creating a game:
 1. Click the current map in "Terrain" to make sure it shows a custom map.